 Houston Grandparents’ Rights Lawyer

-Grandparents frequently play an essential role in the development and parenting of their grandchildren, and the relationship and bond between them is not erased by the actions of the parents even when they are divorced or by some means are denied legal access to the child.
+Grandparents frequently play an essential role in the development and parenting of their grandchildren and the relationship and bond between them is not erased by the actions of the parents, even when they are divorced or by some means are denied legal access to the child.
 In such situations, it can be difficult for a grandparent to assert their rights when the custodial parent is resistant to visitation.
-In such a situation, it may be in your best interests to seek the assistance of a skilled legal professional.
+In such a situation, it may be in your best interest to seek the assistance of a skilled legal professional.

 Why You Need a Lawyer

 Although a grandparent is often a very important member of a child’s life, it can be difficult for a grandparent to obtain the same rights a parent might have when it comes to custody or visitation.
 Even if a child would be in better hands under the custody of a grandparent than a parent, it can be a long and complicated process to prove this in court.
 A grandparent will need to prove that gaining visitation or custody rights is in their grandchild’s best interest, and they may be up against resistance from one or both parents, who tend to take priority.
 Clearly, this can be a stressful and uncertain situation, and trials and negotiations can drag on for a long time.
 Hiring a trustworthy lawyer who is experienced in cases involving grandparents’ rights to visitation or custody is an important step to placing a child in a happier, and sometimes safer, situation.

 Visitation and Custody Rights

 Following a divorce or other significant change to a family’s structure, grandparents may find that there are sudden barriers between them and their grandchildren.

 So long as it can be demonstrated that visitation from a grandparent is in the best interests of the child, a court may order visitation be allowed in any of the following situations:

 - The child has been subjected to abuse or neglect from the parent